LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/one-to-many/README.md

 ## Part 2: Setting Up a One-to-Many Relationship

-This continues the guided studio in which we set up `CheeseMVC` to work with EntityFramework.
+This continues the guided studio in which we set up `CheeseMVC` to work with the EntityFramework.
 If you've completed [Part 1: Single Class Persistence](../single-class-persistence/) then you're ready to begin this activity.

 ## Add Cheeses to CheeseCategory

 Within `CheeseCategory`, add a `Cheeses` property of type `IList<Cheese>`.
-Once we set up the `Cheese` class to work with `CheeseCategory` objects, this list will represent the list of all items in a given category.
+After we set up the `Cheese` class to work with `CheeseCategory` objects, this list will represent the list of all items in a given category.
+We'll do this in a bit.

 ## Replace CheeseType with CheeseCategory